bobmakesmagics/Express-Typescript-PostgreSQL-CRUD/README.md

 # APPLICANT CRUD App

-This is a simple CRUD (Create, Read, Update, Delete) app built using TypeScript and Express.
+This is a simple CRUD (Create, Read, Update, Delete) app built using TypeScript, PostgreSQL and Express.

 ## Getting Started